ahmed-881994/encryptorAPI/README.md

 ---
 ## Docker

-To use the API in docker
+- To use the API in docker using the Dockerfile
   1. run `docker build -t encryptorapi .` to build the image
   2. run `docker run -it --rm --name encryptorapi -p 8000:8000  encryptorapi` to start a container with the address `127.0.0.1:8000`

+- To use docker-compose

+  run `docker-compose up` to spin up a stack of an NGINX server and the API.